fermyon/developer/content/events/2023-kcd-denmark.md

 title = "Kubernetes Community Days Denmark '23" date = "2023-10-24T17:00:00Z"
 description = "For those of you in Europe who can't make it out to KubeCon in Chicago, you can catch us in a more intimiate setting - Kubernetes Community Days (KCD) Denmark - the week after.
-Mikkel Mørk Hegnhøj will be running a "Hands on with WebAssembly and Kuberntes" workshop, featuring Spin 2.0! "
+Mikkel Mørk Hegnhøj will be running a \"Hands on with WebAssembly and Kubernetes\" workshop, featuring Spin 2.0! "

 [extra]
 type = "event"